The Becraft Guide to How to Get a Green Card

 How to Become a Lawful Permanent Resident of the United States

 A green card, officially known as a Permanent Resident Card, grants an immigrant the right to live and work permanently in the United States, a status known as Lawful Permanent Residency.
 Securing a green card is often a crucial step on the journey toward U.S. citizenship.
-However, the process can be confusing, and it can vary a great deal depending on your individual circumstances.
-Whether you’re seeking a green card through family sponsorship, employment, or other avenues, understanding the requirements and steps involved can help you go through the process with confidence.
-At the Law Office of Todd Becraft, we bring many years of experience helping people just like you navigate the challenging process of getting your green card.
-In order to help prepare you for this process, we offer a detailed, step-by-step guide on how to get a green card and what to expect along the way.
+At the Law Office of Todd Becraft, we bring many years of experience helping people navigate the challenging process of getting your green card.

 1. Green Card Eligibility Categories